-The 2008 Suppression of Terrorism Act was amended in August 2017 when Swaziland introduced the Public Order Act, together allowing for greater recognition of freedom of association, assembly, and speech.
+The 2008 Suppression of Terrorism Act was amended in August 2017 when Swaziland introduced the Public Order Act, allowing for greater recognition of freedom of association, assembly, and speech.
 Critics of the terrorism legislation, including human rights bodies such as Amnesty International, claimed it was used to suppress those freedoms in order to blunt calls for political reform.
-The new legislation was enough to persuade the US to reinstate Swaziland's AGOA status in December 2017, three years after it was rescinded.
-However, five poachers were charged with terrorism offences in September 2017 under the terrorism law, suggesting it will still be widely interpreted.
+The new legislation was sufficient to persuade the US to reinstate Swaziland’s AGOA status in December 2017, three years after it was rescinded.
+However, five poachers were charged with terrorism offences in September 2017 under the terrorism law, suggesting it will still be widely interpreted when deemed convenient.

-Swaziland's bilateral relations are generally cordial with neighbours Mozambique and South Africa.
-There has been some previous diplomatic tension over issues such as shared resources (for example, water from the Nkomati River with Mozambique) and borders with South Africa, but none of the disputes with either neighbouring country is remotely likely to result in war.
-Domestically, a failure to address growing calls for democratisation will risk further civil unrest in the future and potentially more militant action, but civil war is highly unlikely.
+Swaziland’s bilateral relations are generally cordial with neighbours Mozambique and South Africa.
+There has been some previous diplomatic sparring over issues such as shared resources (for example, water from the Nkomati River with Mozambique) and borders with South Africa, but none of the disputes with either neighbouring country is remotely likely to result in war.
+Domestically, a failure to address growing calls for democratisation will risk further civil unrest at times of recurring economic hardship, and potentially more militant action, but civil war is highly unlikely.

 Vaccinations required to enter the country

 Proof of vaccination against yellow fever is required for all individuals traveling from a country with risk of yellow fever transmission.